- Initial Subdivision Questions

 Sample Condition 6: Road Widening

-In some cases, the applicant will be required to dedicate some land adjacent to a County road throughout its entire length, by way of caveat or road acquisition agreement.
+In some cases, the applicant will be required to dedicate some land adjacent to a County or Provincial road throughout its entire length, by way of caveat or road acquisition agreement.
 The caveat or dedication allows the County to improve the road in the future without the need for road widening agreements.

 Sample Condition 7: Municipal Reserve Dedication